 Use Travel Credit Cards During Pandemic

 How should you use travel credit cards during a pandemic?
 If you are able to, you can use them to take advantage of these offers from credit card issuers.
-For instance, if you are already paying for Netflix, why not switch your payment to your Amex Platinum and earn some statement credits back?
 At the end of the day, only you know what cards and offers best serve you.
 If any of these apply, consider taking advantage to help you save some money.